 Now personally I don’t give a shit about role models for either boys or girls.
 I don’t want the Doctor to stay a man because I’m a man.

 I just hate a female Doctor because I think its a silly idea creatively.

 As I have said many times before there are only really three ways you can have a characters gender change and it work.

 Write them as being like a real trans character, someone who feels they were born in the wrong body and transitions into the opposite gender.
 Or write them as being completely gendereless.
 Or change their gender in a remake, or a reboot that has nothing to do with the original.

 None of these options is a good fit for the Doctor.

 All of the Doctors are meant to be the same man underneath, so its not like changing a characters gender in a remake.

 Also within the narrative its hard to change the Doctors gender as all of the different Doctors are meant to have the exact same core personality.
 The Doctor contrary to popular belief can not just be anyone.
 There is a definite template to the Doctors personality overall.

-Changes in personality, merely result from living in a different body, which when you think about it, if you were put in a different body your personality would change to an extent too.
+Changes in personality, result from a combination of living in a different body, and also a superficial change to his persona.
+When you think about it, if you were put in a different body your personality would change to an extent too.

 If you were put in the body of a 80 year old guy with a stick like the First Doctor, you might be a bit more short sighted and grumpy too.
 Then if in a flash you were in the body of a young, handsome, guy like David Tennant, you might be a bit more dashing, and vain.
 This is why it often takes the new Doctor a while to settle in as he needs to get used to his new body and adapt to it.